 When budgets are tight, key executives have to make tradeoffs and prioritize.

 That’s where the CFO comes in.
-With tons of transformation efforts toppling and over $900 million wasted on efforts in 2018 alone, this executive’s oversight is mission-critical.
+With tons of transformation efforts toppling, and only 30% of projects reaching their intended objects and realizing value, this executive’s oversight is mission-critical.